heec12/heec12.github.io/aboutme.md

 subtitle: Why you'd want to be a friend with me
 ---

-My name is Hee Choi.
+My name is Hee Choi, and I am currently a Ph.D. candidate at Penn State University.
 You might know me as a geodynamicist interested in early Earth, mantle convection, and machine learning.
 If you are interested in the scientist version of me, my CV can be found [here](assets/data/hchoi_cv_ac.pdf).
-You can also take a look at my Research page.
+You can also take a look at my [Research page](https://heec12.github.io/research/).

 But I also have the following qualities: